jouellnyc/UART/esp32_rs422/README.md

 ### RS422 Pin Configuration

-## Upfront Notes
-- I used a 5V wall power brick as a power supply for both RS422 modules.
-- I used USB to power the esp32s.

 Why?
 Neither of these esp32 devices seemed to give adequate output power to power the modules.